 The meat and dairy goat projects involves raising and caring for live animals while learning about animal health, nutrition, breeding, selection, and marketing.
 The 4-H goat project offers outstanding opportunities for individuals to gain experience in decision making, record keeping, responsibility, sportsmanship and leadership.
 They feature curriculum that will guide you through the projects.
 In Illinois, we have three levels of projects for both dairy goats and meat goats.

-CLICK HERE to download the 2019 Livestock Ownership Deadlines
+Scroll down to the Resources section to download the 2021 Livestock Ownership Deadlines

 CLICK HERE to download the Dairy Goats Spark Sheet

 CLICK HERE to download the Meat Goats Spark Sheet

 In level 1, identify breeds of goats, learn to be a responsible goat owner, solve goat care problems, and prepare a goat for show.

 In level 2, learn goat management practices, learn about health management practices, track kid growth, exhibit goats, and judge goats.

 In level 3, organize a goat field day, develop a herd health calendar, learn about breeding systems, and evaluate a goat herd.